LeandroCaniglia/Writings/Hybrid Compilation.md

 Task 1: Discussion
 --

-Let's start by noticing how our example above is slightly different from what we did in Story 3.
+Let's start by noticing how our example above is slightly different from what we did in **Story 3**.
 Here `<json>` is not a _tag_ but a _pragma_ (there is no closing tag).
 We are using this pragma to make it clear that we will be using a foreign compiler.

 A similar example with JavaScript
 ```javascript